Skip to main content

 How to integrate Multi Transaction Bridging?

 2. Once the user has selected their sending and destination chains, the token list needs to be populated for them to choose sending and receiving tokens.
 Not all assets can be bridged from the sending chain and received on the destination chain.
-Hence, there is a from-token-list, representing tokens that can be sent from the sending chain and to-token-list, representing tokens that can be received on the destination chain.
+Hence, there is a /from-token-list endpoint, representing tokens that can be sent from the sending chain and a /to-token-list endpoint, representing tokens that can be received on the destination chain.
 These two lists need to be separately shown to a user.

-1. Once the user has chosen the sending token and receiving token for the respective sending and destination chains, the routes between these chains needs to be fetched from the /quote endpoint endpoint with amount of sending token.
+3. Once the user has chosen the sending token and receiving token for the respective sending and destination chains, the routes between these chains needs to be fetched from the /quote endpoint with amounts of each token.
 These routes need to be shown to the user.
 These routes also consider any swaps involved.

 info